 A refundable credit balance may result on your student account because of financial aid disbursements, over-payments and/or account adjustments.
-If the credit balance is created because of an over-payment made by check or electronic check, the refund will not be processed for at least ten (10) business days to allow time for the check payment to clear the bank.
-Refunds are issued to the student, with the exception of refunds resulting from excess PLUS Loans.
+All refunds are issued to the student, with the exception of refunds resulting from excess Parent PLUS Loans.

-Refunds caused by financial aid and loan payments are issued after the initial disbursement of financial aid, which generally occurs 10 days prior to the start of the semester.
+Refunds resulting from financial aid and loan payments are issued after the initial disbursement of financial aid, which generally occurs 10 days prior to the start of the semester.
 Refunds are processed continually during the semester as aid is credited to the student account.

 The fastest way to receive your refund is to enroll in the direct deposit of student refunds (Parent Plus Loan refunds must be issued by check).
 Students who do not enroll in the direct deposit of student refunds will have their refund issued by check.

 If you drop a course or withdraw from the university completely, your tuition and registration fee charges are subject to the university Refund Schedule policy.
 If you are a financial aid recipient, your refund will not be processed until a calculation is performed to determine the amount of financial aid, if any, you are still eligible to receive.

 If the posting of your student aid or loan results in a credit balance, a refund is automatically generated and issued to you, unless there is a hold on your account.
 Holds can be viewed in the Albert Student Center.
 If your account is paid partly by a Parent Plus Loan and results in a credit balance, the refund check is issued to the borrower of the loan to the extent of the PLUS Loan processed.